owid/sdg-tracker.org/pages/peace-justice.md

 goalNum: 16
 name: 'Peace, Justice and Strong Institutions'
 description: >-
-  Goal 16 of the Sustainable Development Goals is dedicated to the promotion of peaceful and inclusive societies for sustainable development, the provision of access to justice for all, and building effective, accountable institutions at all levels.
+  The UN explains: <i><q>Goal 16 of the Sustainable Development Goals is dedicated to the promotion of peaceful and inclusive societies for sustainable development, the provision of access to justice for all, and building effective, accountable institutions at all levels.

-  This aims to promote peaceful societies at national levels, as well as the role of cooperation at the international level.
+  This aims to promote peaceful societies at national levels, as well as the role of cooperation at the international level.</q></i>

   You can find further details on the topics aligned to peace, cooperation and